 If there are textural challenges, food can always be masked with something else or broken down.
 For example, caregivers can mix ground beef with a parsnip puree for palatability.
 This is also a good medium for taking powdered nutrients, such as inositol for calming, when pills are difficult to swallow.

-Why a Non-GMO Diet Doesn’t Heal Autism
+Why a Non-GMO Diet Alone Won’t Heal Autism

 As I mentioned previously, there is no one size fits all even if two people have similar chemistry.
 Two autistic patients may have identical lab numbers, but the impact of those numbers will vary significantly.
 This also explains why food choices and guidelines must be custom-tailored to the individual and adjusted over time.
 Again, an organic whole foods diet devoid of GMO’s, and gluten and dairy products is not enough.
 Keep in mind that most GMO-free products are still heavily processed, and are often loaded with sugars and additives that can significantly impact an autistic patient’s underlying biochemistry.